Page last updated at 28 July 2017 at 09:37

 Water is a valuable resource and particularly with the introduction of water meters across the Borough it makes sense to not waste it.
 Please take a look at our water saving tips.

-We recognise many people struggle to pay their bills, so along with energy saving we have added advice on switching suppliers and where to seek further advice on managing overdue utility bills.
+We recognise many people struggle to pay their bills, so along with energy saving we have added advice on managing your overdue utility bills

 To find out more, contact Giles Gooding on 023 8068 8274, email email@example.com, Twitter @EcoEastleigh